 Hocketing is a compositional technique used to develop one long musical idea into a more interesting sequence by dividing it into shorter phrases and distributing them among instruments with similar sounds.
-The technique has proved to be effective since the medieval Notre Dame era and is still used in modern pop music.
+The technique has proved to be effective since the medieval Notre Dame era.
+On the other hand, composers still use it in modern pop music.
 In 1968, Wendy Carlos used it to liven her Grammy-winning piece for the Moog Synthesizer, Switched on Bach, which popularized “hocketing” using MIDI sequencers.

 ~ Wendy Carlos, Switched on Bach

 “Hocketed” instruments typically share similar timbres to preserve the consistency of the original line.
 For example, a group of singers, horns, woodwinds, synthetic waveforms.
 The idea is to divide one musical phrase among voices that, together, compose a better melody.

-Pointillism (punctualism) is a very similar technique to hocketing.
+Pointillism is a very similar technique to hocketing.
 However, in pointillism, timbres are significantly affected from note to note.
 Each voice has its own unique timbre controlled by an established melodic idea.
 They contribute to a more narrative and dynamic piece.

 Hocketing and Pointillism As Techniques in Electronic Music

 Hocketing and Pointillism are fundamental in creating electronic music.
-For example, I’ve derived a dubstep “bed” in Lumit from this simple 16 bar sub-bass part in 4/4 time in the key of F (Harmonic) Minor *.
+For example, I’ve derived a dubstep “bed” in SoundBridge from this simple 16 bar sub-bass part in 4/4 time in the key of F (Harmonic) Minor *.

 I broke the bass line above into several smaller motifs and distributed them among a few instances of Massive and FM8.
 These small motifs or “hockets and punctuations” are the building blocks of the drop.
-They can be made up of any combination of note duration.
-They can fall on or off the beat.
-They can be re-arranged for variation.
+You can make them out of any combination of note duration.
+In addition, they can fall on or off the beat and they can be re-arranged for variation.
 Try letting your kick drum determine where the cuts will be.

 ~ Hocketed Bassline